imagen2/imagen_processing/README.rst

 ``onsets_contrasts``
   From CSV behavioral files to onsets.

+``spm_new_segment``
+  Segmentation of structural MRI data with SPM.

 ``spm_preprocessing``
-  Preprocessing of fMRI data with SPM.
+  Preprocessing of task-based fMRI data with SPM.

 ``spm_first_level``
-  1st level processing of fMRI data with SPM.
+  1st level processing of task-based fMRI data with SPM.

 ``rsfMRI_preprocessing``
   Preprocessing of resting-state fMRI data with FSL and ANTS.